This post may contain affiliate links. Please read my disclosure policy.

 - Drizzle the tops with olive oil and sprinkle with seasoning salt and fresh ground black pepper.

-- Place them on the top rack of the oven, and bake them for 20 minutes until crispy and a crunchy golden brown.
+- Place them on the top rack of the oven, and bake them for 30-35 minutes, or until crispy, crunchy, and golden brown.

 - Sprinkle with minced parsley, rosemary or seasonings of choice and serve warm.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.